Humans have a common goal in life: to achieve true happiness. The only thing that prevents you from achieving it is – you.

 But those who are wiser (unfortunately rare) have already eliminated the problem – and simply got rid of the TV.
-And they never complained about that.

 When you turn off the television, you suddenly have more time and energy for other activities; reading, hanging out with a friend, family …

 If you want to simplify your life, get used to systematically planning time.

 Every morning, use 10 minutes and plan what you need to do for that day.
 What is the most important task?
 Devote most of the time to that task.

 Plan some trifles too – so you will not forget them, and you will pass the day without stress.

 Further Reading: 5 Things to Do When You Think Life Sucks